40+ Great Card Games For All Occasions

 - a light social game for a larger group?
 Try the classic climbing game President, the almost brainless Ranter-Go-Round, or the frenzy of Spoons, all of which are easy to learn and don not require too much brain power.
 Blitz and Cheat are also good choices for fun social games that can work with more than four players.

 - a game that is fast-paced?
 Try the craziness of two player Speed/Spit, or else ramp up the difficulty slightly with the frantic game-play of the popular Nertz, both of which have simultaneous real-time game-play.
 Egyptian Ratscrew also requires quick reactions and speed.

 - a game that is unusual and out-of-the-ordinary?
 Try the logical deduction required by the clever and inventive Eleusis, or the long and savoury gameplay of Zetema.

 - a game for older children?
 Most of the games in the "Social and Family Games" category will work, but fun games that I have had good success with in playing with children include Cheat, Fan Tan, Knock Out Whist (which also serves as a good introduction to trick-taking), Palace, Speed, and Spoons.
-If they can handle the scoring system, Scopa is definitely a rewarding game that older children can enjoy.
-GOPS produces an excellent head-to-head battle-of-wits for just two.
+If they can handle the scoring system, Scopa is definitely a rewarding game that older children can enjoy, and the partnership game Scopone is particularly good.
+GOPS produces an excellent head-to-head battle-of-wits for just two, and so does Golf.

 - a game for younger children?
 There's a number of classic and very simple games not included on this list, such as Beggar My Neighbour (2-3 players), Crazy Eights (2-7 players), Go Fish (2-6 players), Old Maid (2-12 players), Slap Jack (2-8 players), Snap (2-4 players), and War (2 players).
 Be aware that some games like Beggar My Neighbour and also War involve no decisions and are a matter of pure luck!